May 25, 2023

 How Much Does It Cost to Start a Travel Blog?

-For WordPress websites, you need a hosting plan and a domain name.
-An entry-level hosting plan costs around $2-7/month, and a domain name costs around $9-15/year.
-So, the cost of a website (in this case, a “bare-bones” travel blog) costs about $33-99/year.
+To start a travel blog on WordPress, you need a hosting plan and domain name.
+An entry-level hosting plan costs around $3-10/month, and a domain name is available for $10-20/year.

-Do You Need Equipment to Start a Travel Blog?
+Do You Need Equipment to Become a Travel Blogger?

 Yes.
 When starting a travel blog, having a laptop helps you create and publish blog posts while traveling.
 You may also need a camera and tripod to take professional-looking photos and videos.